latest nhpb_banner 1__compressed2

 Charlotte and Mecklenburg emergency rental assistance

 If you are faced with an eviction, the Emergency Rental Assistance Program and other social services which are administered by Crisis Assistance Ministry may be able to help.
 Emergency rental and housing assistance can be distributed to individuals and families in financial distress, with a focus on preventing evictions and homelessness in the Mecklenburg County community.
+They also help people find other places that offer emergency rent help in Charlotte.

 In order to qualify for Emergency Housing and Rent Assistance, tenants must meet most or all of the following criteria: